-Take a look at how to install Lightroom presets in 6 easy steps.
+Take a look at how to add Lightroom Presets in 6 easy steps.
 This step-by-step guide is recommended for Adobe Lightroom CC presets in presets in .xmp vs lrtemplate format, however, in case of any questions, write me and I will help you.

 This method works well on the latest Lightroom Classic CC 8.0 version.
-If you have problems installing Lightroom presets, I suggest you upgrading your Lightroom.
+If you have problems adding Lightroom presets, I suggest you upgrading your software's version.

 Step 1.
 Go to LR Preferences menu.